Problems in First Grade

 Problems in first grade?
 Yep, that's right!

-On these kinds of lessons, I try to use my common sense and a big heart.
-Hopefully, just like their Mommas and Daddys would want me to ...
+To do this, I try to use my common sense and a big heart ... hopefully, just like their Mommas and Daddys would want me to!

 After I had given instructions, along with examples of the art project, the students were allowed to talk quietly to their partners as they worked on the lesson.

-Martin bombarded Ema with questions about her clay creation.
+Martin bombarded Ema with questions about her project.
 "What is that?
 What are you making?"

-Ema was deeeply involved in her creation and ignored him... or so I thought.
+Ema was deeply involved with her clay creation and ignored him, or so I thought.

-Finally, Ema stopped and looked him square in the eye.
-Thrusting her little chin forward, she hissed.
-"Listen, I'm SICK and TARD of being ERUPTED!"
+Finally, Ema stopped and leaned into his face.
+Looking him square in the eye, she thrust her little chin forward, and hissed, "Listen, I'm SICK and TARD of being ERUPTED!"

 "Me?"
-She silently mouthed the words to me: "My hand's not up."
+Quietly, she mouthed the words to me, "My hand's not up."

 "To tell the troof, the only one I 'MEMBER is football."